pReya/codingschool-tailwind-lesson/slides/slides.md

 but mostly: It makes our life <span style="text-decoration: underline">easier</span>!

 Note:
-- Why should we learn about this?
+- Important question: Why should we learn about this?
   - Very popular in the last years (see npmtrends) – could be part of your future job
   - Typically makes styling easier and faster (higher productivity)
+  - Don't NEED to know/do this

 ---